 Location: New York, USA

-Howlett studied as a voice performance major at the University of Toronto, and earned both a Master’s Degree in Early Music Voice Performance and a D.M.A. in Choral Conducting from Indiana University.
+Ms. Howlett studied Vocal Performance at the University of Toronto, and earned a Master’s Degree in Early Music Voice Performance, and a D.M.A. in Choral Conducting from Indiana University.